TrshPuppy/obsidian-notes/coding/docker.md

 3. #docker-container :
 	1. runtime of the image
 	2. . standalone executable software package which includes #applications and their dependencies
-		1. multiple #docker-container s can run on the same infrastructure and share [[operating-system]]s with other containters
+		1. multiple #docker-container s can run on the same infrastructure and share operating-systems with other containers
-		2. isolared
+		2. isolated
 	3. bound to a port
-	4. has a virtual filesystem abstracted from the [[operating-system]]
+	4. has a virtual file system abstracted from the operating-system
 4. #docker-registry
 	1. open-source, #server -side service which hosts #docker-image s which can be shared easily (amongst team members)
 	2. Docker has a default registry called #docker-hub